maggsweb/maggsweb-pdo/README.md

 # MyPDO
-My 'Work in progress' PHP Database wrapper for PDO
+A 'Work in progress' Database wrapper for PHP using MySQL and PDO
 <hr>

 ### Table of Contents